Errors, Omissions, News, and Photos

-A WIKI page managed by IMSHOF Honoree Steven Muñatones - email: headCoach@openwatersource.com Steven continually looks for historic information and current activities of IMSHOF Honorees to publish in https://openwaterswimming.com/ and link to your WIKI page.
+A WIKI page managed by IMSHOF Honoree Steven Muñatones - email: HeadCoach@openwatersource.com Steven continually looks for historic information and current activities of IMSHOF Honorees to publish in https://dailynewsofopenwaterswimming.com/ and link to your www.openwaterpedia.com page.
 He welcomes your suggested additions, corrections, stories and contact in general.

 Long Swim Database (Marathon Swimmers Federation)

 Many IMSHOF Honorees (as well as other swimmers/events) have their marathon swims/events in this database.
-At a high level, the swimmer generally needs to have three or more confirmed swims and elite races need a have a full race list (it is not enough to know that one swimmer got silver).
+At a high level, the swimmer generally needs to have a certain number/type of confirmed swims and elite races need a have a full race list (it is not enough to know that one swimmer got silver).

 Translations into the native language of the IMSHOF Honoree